 Kratom is native to Thailand, and that is because the growing conditions that are present in Thailand are just right for this tree!
 The conditions are nearly perfect as they are hot, moist, and there is a lot of rich soil in the region.
 All of these factors help Kratom to grow more easily.

 If you didn’t know, Kratom is a tree!
 It’s a deciduous and tropical tree that has grown wild in Thailand for hundreds, if not thousands, of year.
-Kratom has been used in many forms for a long time in Thailand, but it has only been grown as a supplement and export crop since the early 1900s.
+Kratom has been used in many forms for a long time in Thailand, but it has only been grown as an export crop since the early 1900s.

 The best conditions for growing Kratom include: